sahilsood/Sticky-Notes-App/README.md

 # Sticky-Notes-App

 Sticky Notes App is a taking app written in accordance to the MVVM architecture.
-It mmplements the new androidx libraries and stores data locally in SQLite database using Room Persistence library.
+It implements the new androidx libraries and stores data locally in SQLite database using Room Persistence library.

 ![alt text](https://github.com/sahilsood/Sticky-Notes-App/blob/master/notesapp.png)